Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

 It also had a long neck, as suggested by the elongated neck vertebrae found among the fossil remains.
 These vertebrae were strongly vertically compressed with a low neural spine and bore long bony projections, a typical trait for its relatives.
 This long neck likely gave this dinosaur a greater reach when hunting for prey.

-The Noasaurus is the type genus of the Noasauridae family, a side group of theropod dinosaurs that are thought to have had the same immediate origins as the abelisaurids.
+Noasaurus is the type genus of the Noasauridae family, a side group of theropod dinosaurs that are thought to have had the same immediate origins as the abelisaurids.
 This connection to the Abelisauridae family, a group of dinosaurs known for their short snouts and horned skulls, provides interesting insights into the evolution and diversity of theropod dinosaurs.

-The Noasaurus in its Natural Habitat and Environment
+Noasaurus in its Natural Habitat

 This carnivorous dinosaur lived in what is now Northwestern Argentina.
 This region is known for its diverse geography and climate throughout the past.
 During the Late Cretaceous period, this area was likely a mix of forests and open plains that provided a suitable environment for a variety of plant and animal life.
 The climate was likely warm and humid, similar to today’s tropical regions.

 As a carnivore, this dinosaur would have been a predator or scavenger that fed on smaller animals and possibly the young of larger dinosaurs.
-Its sharp teeth and curved hand claws would have been useful tools for capturing and killing prey.
+Both its sharp teeth and curved hand claws would have been useful tools for capturing and killing prey.
 Its bipedal stance and long tail would have provided balance and agility–essential traits for a predator.

 Like other theropods, it was likely a solitary hunter.
 However, it’s also possible that they may have hunted in small groups, similar to some modern-day carnivores.
 While we can’t be certain about the Noasaurus’ senses, it’s likely that it was similar to other theropods and had keen vision and a strong sense of smell to detect prey and avoid predators.